Last Updated on February 17, 2021

 DIY Furniture and Wall Decor

 I also built new matching furniture for this once empty wall leading up to the front door.
-These builds were pretty simple and I have printable woodworking plans for everything that you can download in my free resource library.
+These builds were pretty simple and you can grab the bundle of woodworking plans in my woodworking plan shop.

 When creating the woodworking plans for the furniture items, I first browsed my scrap wood pile to see what I had on hand.
 Then, I created plans based on what I had available to me.
 This prevented me from having to take extra trips to Lowe’s and saved me quite a bit of money.